-A tenant is a person or a group who has a rental agreement in place allowing them to live in the property.
-The tenancy agreement will set out the landlord’s responsibilities and will often specify the requirements for them to have the correct insurance in place.
+A tenancy agreement will set out the landlord’s responsibilities and often specify the requirements for them to have the correct insurance in place.

 Landlord Insurance protects the Landlord from financial losses connected to the rental such as theft, fire or weather damage and can be extended to include coverage for things like unpaid rent and malicious damage by tenants.